sainiabhi/automation-testing/README.md

 # Node version used 15.0.0

+# Please install node modules using npm install command in the root directory of project.

 # WebdriverIO - Mocha - Chai Page object model Framework

 This project is to create a Page Object Model (POM) framework for UI automation using WebdriverIO, Mocha with Chai assertion library.
 To follow the coding standards, ESLinter is addapted.